neatcoin/docs/docs/atomic-swap.md

 * **Value**: the amount of money to send in the target blockchain.
 In our case, this is `200 KLP`.
 * **Duration**: this should be slightly longer than the duration of the initiator.
-A recommended value is 21600 (one and a half day).
+A recommended value is 21600 on Neatcoin, and 2160 on Kulupu (one and a half day).

 The counterparty then submits the extrinsic on-chain.